MIXING & EFFECTS

 FL studio has a Main volume, in the menu bar AND a Master Track Volume .
 To ensure the Master mixer track level is an accurate reflection of the final output:

 Sampler Channels vs Audio Clips

-If you are paying particularly close (and possibly unhealthy) attention to the output levels of Sampler Channels, you may notice they are a few dB down on their recorded level.
+If you are paying particularly close (and possibly unhealthy) attention to the output levels of Samples playing from Sampler Channels, you may notice they are a few dB down on their level when played as Audio Clips in the Playlist.
 There are three reasons for this:

 Using FL Studio Peak Meters